 There are may be exemptions, unheated buildings, some listed/heritage buildings, buildings where it is technically unfeasible, or where the payback period (total cost of upgrading versus savings made) exceeds 15 years to achieve.
 Ultimately the Local Authority Building Control (LABC) is required to make a judgement on what will be required, and Sika Limited strongly advises that they are consulted early in the planning process of the project, as the potential financial consequences for non-compliance could be significant.

-As the market leader in the supply of single ply roofing membranes Sika Sarnafil strives to ensure that it is in step with all relevant regulatory changes and that any advice provided to contractors and clients, regarding the impact of these changes, is accurate and current.
+As the market leader in the supply of single ply roofing and liquid applied membranes Sika strives to ensure that it is in step with all relevant regulatory changes and that any advice provided to contractors and clients, regarding the impact of these changes, is accurate and current.

 However we appreciate that sometimes contradictory advice provided by others may cause confusion.
 Therefore, listed below are the contact details for some independent bodies that can be consulted on this key topic.